Recognizing and Addressing Family Caregiver Stress

 Managing the stress of Caregiving

-Even if you don’t meet the criteria for “burn-out”, it’s important to address stress to maintain the well-being of all stakeholders.
-Each person experiences stress differently and will find and tweak their own path to preventing or minimizing the impacts.
+Even if you don’t meet the criteria for “burn-out”, it’s important to keep tabs on and address stress to maintain the well-being of all involved.
+Each person experiences stress differently and will find their own path to preventing or minimizing the impacts.
 Below are some key components and strategies to consider.

 Educate yourself on available resources